 Karl Marx famously called Christianity the opiate of the people, but I think it’s actually the smelling salts.
 Because when you really understand God’s grace, you wake up to injustice, and you are moved by compassion.
-The reverse is true as well: When you are blind to the needs of the poor, it raises the question of whether or not you’ve actually ever believed the gospel, because you are unaware of your own pressing need for God’s merciful attention to you in your sin.
+The reverse is true as well: When you are fail to care for the poor, it raises the question of whether or not you’ve actually ever believed the gospel, because you are unaware of your own pressing need for God’s merciful attention to you in your sin.

 We Need to Care for the Poor

-A failure to show concern for the poor shows a fundamental misunderstanding of the gospel.
+A failure to care for the poor shows a fundamental misunderstanding of the gospel.

 When the prophet Amos confronted the nation of Israel about their neglect and oppression of the poor, the excuses they gave may sound familiar to us today.